algorandlabs/smart-asa/README.md

 ```

 ## Smart ASA CLI
+The Smart ASA CLI has been conceived to offer the community a comprehensive and intuitive tool to interact with all the functionalities of the Smart ASA of this reference implementation.
+The CLI, as-is, is intent for testing purposes and can only be used within an Algorand Sandbox environment.

 ### Install

+**CLI Requirement: Algorand Sandbox** (try it with `dev` mode first!)

 The `Pipfile` contains all the dependencies to install the Smart ASA CLI using
 `pipenv` entering: